Content available in: العربية (Arabic)

 Back to layer feeding.
 Hendrix Genetics measured feed intake of individual layers in their breeding stock.
 From the results it became clear that there was a wide range among the intake of individual birds.
 On average, daily intake accounted 106 grams per bird, with a variability ranging from 50 – 140 grams.
 With precision feeding, a bird with too low intake might benefit from a more concentrated feed with a higher nutrient level, whereas heavy birds might be fed a ration with a lower nutrient level.
 Prerequisite of course is that a lower nutrient level does not affect egg production.”

-To what extent all this is practically feasible, is another question.
-But the idea is clear: every bird a ration at its own requirement.
-An option could be the availability of various feed resources in the house, allowing the birds to select what fits to them.
-Compare this with a buffet in a restaurant, from which one can select food of choice.
+To what extent all this is practically feasible is another question.
+But the idea is clear: to every bird a ration at its own requirement.
+An option could be the availability of various feed resources in the house, allowing the birds to select what fits them.
+Compare this with a buffet in a restaurant, from which one can select their food of choice.

 In broiler flocks it is more complicated to individually feed the birds.
 After all, their life span is quite short.
 An idea could be to monitor a number of individual birds and thus, based on the average of these findings, provide a ration to the entire flock.
 Another option could be to provide different kinds of feed, like in group housed layers. ”

 All in all, many questions on precision feeding in poultry are still open.
 Laura Star and her team will gradually move on, however, to eventually develop systems which are practically feasible.
 The aim remains to improve the efficiency of nutrition in poultry.